 And you can extend the question a little bit.
-For example, perhaps next week you’ll head to the Royal Opera House where they’ll have a new production of Rigoletto enticingly and entrancingly set in a Nazi concentration camp, or whatever they do with operas when they set them wherever and it’s all some new production and they got rid of the old Zeffirelli one and now they have the new German one that’s set on Mars.
+For example, perhaps next week you’ll head to the Royal Opera House, where they’ll have a new production of Rigoletto enticingly and entrancingly set in a Nazi concentration camp, or whatever they do with operas when they set them wherever and it’s all some new production and they got rid of the old Zeffirelli one and now they have the new German one that’s set on Mars.
 But no one ever says, ‘Oh, they’re remaking Rigoletto,’ right?
 They’re just re-staging it.
 They didn’t remake Much Ado About Nothing at the local public school, right?
 So why is it then that when they remake a movie they don’t just stage the script, it doesn’t even come up, right?
 It’s a whole new thing, the script.
 It’s not like 20 years after the movie was released somebody goes, ‘That was a great script, let’s make it again with different stars, because there are really big stars now and we can make more money.’
 No. Why?
 Why is that?

 These are questions that are not rhetorical but they’re hard to answer aren’t they?
 And one of the reasons they’re hard to answer is because we, while we ask for respect as artists, we really don’t know what we mean when we say art in this context.
 We really don’t.
 We don’t know the history of it, we don’t know the uses of it, we don’t know the ideologies of it.
 People like me who pretend to know actually don’t.
 And so the questions kind of sit there and fester.
 And one of the ways you can start to answer those questions is to think very practically.
 So for example many of you here are screenwriters, and so we ask this question: you have completed a screenplay.
 Have you completed a work of art?
 If you’re an artist it seems to me self-evident that your answer should be yes.

 But if we put that question in context, for example, you are a poet and you have now taken your quill, dipped it in ink and you have written a poem this morning before breakfast, the poem is finished, you’ve written a poem.
 It exists.
 It may not have yet been published, but there are plenty of obscure literary journals that will send you rejection letters five months after you submit to them, so at least you know you’re in a process, right?
-But the poem exists;, in some way, shape, form, manner, you have created a work of art.
-When you have finished a screenplay, what you have essentially done if we want to be strict in our definition and really make the definition ontological – you know what is the being of this object that has just been brought forth into the world?
+But the poem exists; in some way, shape, form, manner, you have created a work of art.
+When you have finished a screenplay, what you have essentially done if we want to be strict in our definition and really make the definition ontological – you know, what is the being of this object that has just been brought forth into the world?
 I think we can say the following: you have created approximately 124 pages of begging for money and attention.
 That’s pretty much what you’ve done.
 And how that gets you into the art category is an interesting question.
 Or does it?